janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

       - If Custom Condition Expression is deselected, the expression reverts to its original definition and all modifications are lost.
     - Click OK.

 - If the workflow requires conditional steps or special processing, click the Events tab and add the appropriate scripts.
-For more information, see Creating a Jump.
+For more information, see **Creating a Jump**.
      ![TThis image shows the WCC Add Profile Rule menu](./images/task5-create-workflow-step9.png "This image shows the WCC Add Profile Rule menu")
 - Click OK.
   - Add, edit, and delete steps as necessary to complete the workflow.